HOW TO MAKE TIME FOR THE THINGS THAT BRING YOU JOY

 What am I going to do with this "me" time?
 I could... go home & sleep ... go home & clean ... take my dog for a walk ... have a bath ... go shopping ... journal.

 I couldn't make up my mind and in truth, I started to get panicky about it.
 Another truth, I haven't been sleeping much.
 My son is going through a growth spurt and is waking in the middle of the night, restless and challenging to get back to sleep.
 What I really wanted was a nap.
 I really wanted to sleep in my own bed.
 Alone (that hasn't happened in almost a year).
-Commence full-blown overwhelming thought-train.
+Commence a full-blown overwhelming thought-train.

 During this thought-train, I started to do "the thing".
-The thing we all do when we are undecided on how to spend our "me" time.
+The thing all mothers do when we are undecided on how to spend our "me" time.

 We give, give and give some more.
-When it comes time to be “selfish,” we don't know what to do.
+When it comes time to take care of ourselves, we don't know what to do.
 We so badly want to do something, anything, everything.
 We lose sight of the truth and authenticity of our decisions.
 We base them on impulse and want, instead of thought and need.